GodModed/ai-captions/README.md

 These models are provided by OpenAI.
 [More Info](https://github.com/openai/whisper/blob/main/README.md)

 It may take some time to run for the first time since the AI model needs to be downloaded.

+The output of the program will be in the `output` folder.
+There will be a video called `output.mp4` inside of the folder.
 ## Help

 Make an [Issue](https://github.com/GodModed/ai-captions/issues) to report a bug or request a feature.